A Theory of the NEPv Approach for Optimization On the Stiefel Manifold: Introduction

 Maximizing trace $\tr(P^{\T}AP)$, at the top of Table~\ref{tbl:obj-funs}, has an explicit solution in terms of the eigenvalues and eigenvectors of symmetric matrix $A$, known as Fan's trace maximization principle \cite{fan:1949} \cite[p.248]{hojo:2013} (see also \cite{lilb:2013,liwz:2023,lili:2024} for later extensions).
 For that reason, it is often regarded indistinguishably as the symmetric eigenvalue problem (SEP) that is ubiquitous throughout mathematics, science, engineering, and especially today's data sciences.
 It has been well studied theoretically and numerically in NLA \cite{demm:1997,govl:2013,li:2015,parl:1998,rutt:1994,saad:1992} and often serves as the most distinguished illustrating example for optimization on the Stiefel and Grassmann manifolds \cite{abms:2008,edas:1999}.
 For the rest of the objective functions, the so-called NEPv approach and NPDo approach have been investigated for numerically solving the associated optimization problems.

 The basic idea of the NEPv approach \cite{zhys:2020,zhwb:2022,wazl:2023} is as follows: \begin{enumerate}[(1)] \item establish an NEPv

-that either is or can be made equivalent to the first order optimality condition, \Blue{also known as the KKT condition (see section~\ref{sec:KKT} for detail)}, where $H(P)\in\bbR^{n\times n}$ is a symmetric matrix-valued function dependent on $P$; \item solve NEPv \eqref{eq:NEPv-form:intro} by the self-consistent-field (SCF) iteration: given $P_0$,
+that either is or can be made equivalent to the first order optimality condition, also known as the KKT condition (see section~\ref{sec:KKT} for detail), where $H(P)\in\bbR^{n\times n}$ is a symmetric matrix-valued function dependent of $P$; \item solve NEPv \eqref{eq:NEPv-form:intro} by the self-consistent-field (SCF) iteration: given $P_0$, iteratively

-where $H(P_{i-1})\what P_i=\what P_i\Omega_i$ is a partial eigendecomposition of $H(P_{i-1})$ for its $k$ largest (or smallest) eigenvalues. \end{enumerate} While the idea of SCF seems rather natural, its convergence analysis is not and often has to be done on a case-by-case basis where novelty lies \cite{cazb:2018,ball:2022,luli:2024,zhwb:2022,wazl:2023}.
+\end{enumerate} While the idea of SCF seems rather natural, its convergence analysis is not and often has to be done on a case-by-case basis where novelty lies \cite{cazb:2018,ball:2022,luli:2024,zhwb:2022,wazl:2023}.
 In particular, it is critical to know what part of the spectrum of $H(P_{i-1})$ whose partial eigendecomposition in \eqref{eq:SCF-form:NEPv:intro} is about so as to move the objective function $f$ up.
 The SCF iteration \eqref{eq:SCF-form:NEPv:intro} differs from the classical SCF for solving the discretized Kohn-Sham equations in its postprocessing from $\what P_i$ to $P_i$, which is not needed in the classical SCF for NEPv that is {\em right-unitarily invariant\/} (see Definition~\ref{dfn:UIF} in the next section).
 Indiscriminately, we use SCF to refer to both the classical SCF and SCF \eqref{eq:SCF-form:NEPv:intro} when no confusion arises.

-SCF, in connection with the NEPv approach, has been one of the default methods for solving the discretized Kohn-Sham equations in the density function theory \cite{sacs:2010,yaml:2009}. \Blue{Since then}, the same idea has been proven effective in several data science applications (see Table~\ref{tbl:obj-funs}): OLDA \cite{zhln:2010,zhln:2013}, OCCA \cite{zhwb:2022}, MBSub \cite{wazl:2023,wazl:2022a}, and $\Theta$TR \cite{wazl:2023}.
+SCF, in connection with the NEPv approach, has been one of the default methods for solving the discretized Kohn-Sham equations in the density function theory \cite{sacs:2010,yaml:2009}.
+Since then, the same idea has been proven effective in several data science applications (see Table~\ref{tbl:obj-funs}): OLDA \cite{zhln:2010,zhln:2013}, OCCA \cite{zhwb:2022}, MBSub \cite{wazl:2023,wazl:2022a}, and $\Theta$TR \cite{wazl:2023}.
 Later, we will show that the approach will work on UMDS \cite{zhzl:2017} and TrCP, too.

 Related, in \cite{wazl:2022a}, the NPDo approach is proposed to numerically maximize SumCT.
 A similar idea appeared before in \cite{bomt:1998} where each $P_i$ is a vector and $D_i=0$.
 The basic idea of the NPDo approach is as follows: \begin{enumerate}[(1)] \item establish the first order optimality condition, which takes the form